hindu-comm/weblogs/manasataramgini/2014/05/2014-05-12_the-engineer-the-dead-fish-and-the-bag-of-earth-ii.md

 Vrishchika sat in silence on a culvert of the temple to take in the quiet and mild evening breeze they heard a couple of talking mynahs (a common Indian starling).
 The mynahs fluttering up and down said:
-“pilipichChikA pilipichChikA ||” Vrishchika: “That surely looks like a sign to us.”
+“pilipichChikA pilipichChikA \|\|” Vrishchika: “That surely looks like a sign to us.”
 Somakhya: “Perhaps.
 In any case let us perform the homa.”
-They soon created a sthaNDila in the temple courtyard and having kindled the fire started making oblations with the mantra: “pilipichChike\! skanda-dUte\! juhuyAma tvA asmAkam prAkAra samIpe vetAlaM shIgram Anaya Anaya svAhA ||” After they had finished about 52 oblations they had a real scare as they saw a being walk towards them holding a broad-bladed weapon.
+They soon created a sthaNDila in the temple courtyard and having kindled the fire started making oblations with the mantra: “pilipichChike! skanda-dUte! juhuyAma tvA asmAkam prAkAra samIpe vetAlaM shIgram Anaya Anaya svAhA \|\|” After they had finished about 52 oblations they had a real scare as they saw a being walk towards them holding a broad-bladed weapon.
 They thought we have not even said “prakaTi bhava” and who is this being that has so menacingly arrived – it looks like a rAkShasa and